red-hat-storage/ocs-ci/conf/README.md

 * `local_storage_storagedeviceset_count` - This option allows one to control `spec.storageDeviceSets[0].count` of LSO backed StorageCluster.
 * `optional_operators_image` - If provided, it is used for LSO installation on unreleased OCP version
 * `disconnected` - Set if the cluster is deployed in a disconnected environment
+* `proxy` - Set if the cluster is deployed in a proxy environment
 * `mirror_registry` - Hostname of the mirror registry
 * `mirror_registry_user` - Username for disconnected cluster mirror registry
 * `mirror_registry_password` - Password for disconnected cluster mirror registry